Design of double- and multi-bend achromat lattices with large dynamic aperture and approximate invariants: decoherence due to nonlinearity

 \section{decoherence due to nonlinearity}

+At the IOTA ring, its large amplitude-dependent tune-spread was found to provide a stabilization mechanism due to improved Landau damping~\cite{antipov2017_1}.
+Since constructed lattices with QI also provide a large nonlinear amplitude detuning, we used the DBA lattice to implement a 4-dimensional multi-particle simulation to illustrate this nonlinearity.
+A large tune spread due to the nonlinearity of betatron oscillations can be indirectly observed by kicking a bunched beam transversely~\cite{meller1987}.
+A Gaussian distributed bunched beam was simulated by 2,000 macro-particles with the horizontal beam size $\sigma_x$.
+After being kicked to an amplitude $Z=a\sigma_x$, the beam centroid will decay to the origin as the betatron phases of particles at different amplitudes decohere, which is described by the decoherence factor,

-The amplitude-dependent tune-spread due to the nonlinearity of betatron oscillation can be observed by kicking a bunched beam transversely~\cite{meller1987}.
-A 4-dimensional multi-particle simulation was used to confirm it.
-After being kicked, the beam motion will decohere as the individual betatron phases of the particles disperse.
-The phase space distribution of the beam spreads from a localized bunch to an annulus which occupies all betatron phases (see Fig.~\ref{fig:decoh_phase}), and the observed centroid of the beam will show a decaying oscillation (see Fig.~\ref{fig:decoh}).
-From the decoherence factor curve (the red line in Fig.~\ref{fig:decoh}), the local tune-shift-with-amplitude coefficient can be determined, and confirmed with the spectrum analysis of the single particle tracking data in Fig.~\ref{fig:tswa}.
+Here, $N$ is the number of turns after being kicked, $\theta=4\pi\mu N$, and $\mu(Z)=\frac{d\nu}{da^2}$ is the local amplitude detuning coefficient at $Z$.
+The phase space distribution of the beam filaments from a localized bunch to an annulus which occupies all betatron phases and the observed centroid of the beam will show a decaying oscillation as seen in Fig.~\ref{fig:decoh}.
+From the decoherence factor curve (the red line in Fig.~\ref{fig:decoh}), the local tune-shift-with-amplitude coefficient can be determined and confirmed to be consistent with the spectrum analysis of the single particle tracking data.